Super-futures/animalspirits/README.md

 ## Running locally

 **Frontend**
 Open `index.html` directly in a browser.
-Runs fully on simulated data without the API.
+Runs on simulated data without the API.

 **API**
 ```bash